ssnodgra/mojicraft/index.md

 This is an index test.
-This is onlhy a test.
+This is only a test.

 Testing 1 2 3